-I’m stepping forward from several exciting years as Director of Employee Success for Canadian software startup, Stantive Technologies Group.
-As ES Director I led recruiting, hiring, onboarding, training and employee relations for 50+ new employees (Kingston, Toronto, Ottawa, USA, Australia).
-In particular I loved to help employees develop new skills, competencies and opportunities in our fast-paced tech environment.
+I have stepped forward from a fabulous few years as Director of Employee Success for the then Canadian software startup, Stantive Technologies Group.
+As ES Director I led recruiting, hiring, onboarding, training and employee relations for 50+ new hires (Kingston, Toronto, Ottawa, USA, Australia).
+My greatest joy was helping employees develop new skills, competencies and opportunities in our fast-paced tech world.

 The lure of technology and its explosive role in learning and growth was fostered early on in me when I “entered cyberspace” to create and direct a national online mentoring program for then Elderhostel Canada (now Routes to Learning Canada) connecting older adults with university students.
 At the same time I collaborated in the creation of three onsite cross-Canada mentoring programs.